Name

 UK & Other Memorials

-Langleybury Village Memorial, Not on the Kings Langley memorials
+Langleybury Village Memorial, Hunton Bridge, Not on the Kings Langley memorials

 Pre War

-1901 Census records Herbert aged 4, living with his parents, and five siblings, in Railway Cottages, Langleybury, Herts.
+On the 1901 Census Herbert aged 4, was living with his parents, and five siblings, in Railway Cottages, Langleybury, Herts.
 His grandmother Sarah Seabrook and his cousin Charles Seabrook were also living with them.

 Wartime Service

-Herbert enlisted in Watford, Herts, posted to the Bedfordshire Regiment with the service number 23184.
-Later transferred to the 164th Company, Machine Gun Corps, (Infantry) with the new service number 31480.
+Herbert enlisted in Watford, Herts and joined the Bedfordshire Regiment with the service number 23184.
+He was later transferred to the 164th Company, Machine Gun Corps, (Infantry) with the new service number 31480 and was promoted to Lance Corporal.

-Serving on the Western Front; he was Killed in Action on 20th December 1916.
-He is buried in the CWGC Vlamertinghe Military Cemetery, Ypres, Belgium.
+He served on the Western Front and was killed in action on 20 December 1916.
+He is buried in the Vlamertinghe Military Cemetery, Ypres, Belgium.
 Grave Ref; V. A. 10.

 Additional Information